 Water: Desalination plants and purpose built reservoirs provide water.

 There is a modern digital telephone system that links Antigua and Barbuda to the rest of the world via satellite as well as efficient mobile telephone services.

 There are three main entities that provide telecommunication services in Antigua and Barbuda.
 The APUA, a state owned entity, provides local telephone services.
 Flow supplies international/long distance services.
 Wireless communications are provided by three different companies (APUA, Flow, and Digicel) with good interconnectivity.
 They all operate in direct competition and provide different packages to suit their consumers’ needs.

-Internet connections are provided by three competing internet service providers, Cable and Wireless-LIME, ACT On-line and APUA Inet.
+Internet connections are provided by three competing internet service providers, FLOW, ACT On-line and APUA Inet.
 All three firms offer a variety of internet options.
-Digicel and LIME currently offer 4G LTE internet connections for cell phone users.
+Digicel and FLOW currently offer 4G LTE internet connections for cell phone users.